lcfr-eth/AltCaster/README.md

 Sign into alt account via warpcast by entering the seed phrase into warpcast.
 Connect the account with gifted warps to warpcast and enjoy!

-If you registered an fid but the fname was taken then you can set the fname with the following command `cargo run -- --name somecoolname --fid 12345 --set-fname`
+If you registered an fid but the fname was taken then you can set the fname with the following command:
+`cargo run -- --name somecoolname --fid 12345 --set-fname`